eqNj/eqN-PD2-Filter/README.md

 ## 1.7.0 - (Season 9)

+Updated map tiering and immunities.

 Updated Defense Range information on armor bases.

-Further refined the 'green dot' added to the end of high defense, non-superior non-magic (white) runeword bases that signifies a good roll.

 Updated Vision of Terror and Voidstone descriptions with new difficulty toggle capability.

-Added details about crafting results to Infusion descriptions, but only in town.

-Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'ShowRecipes' filter level.

-Made it so crafting recipes show on P Gems on all filter levels, but only in town.

 Updated 'High IAS Low Level Weapon' tags to account for the new Brilliant crafts.

+Adjusted staffmod items so they will have their +skills listed on a second line.
+(Thank you devs for this long awaited feature!)

 Ensured items for Ice Bolt, Inferno, Arctic Blast, Poison Creeper, Poison Strike, and various other skills were all showing appropriately useful drops and/or description highlights.

+Further refined the 'green dot' added to the end of high defense, non-superior non-magic (white) runeword bases that signifies a good roll.

+Added new Diamond recipes to applicable magic crafting base and stacked Diamond descriptions when using the 'ShowRecipes' filter level.

 Added new LLD tags for daggers that would be good for Kick/MA Assassin and Poison Strike Necromancer.

 Added new high level tags for daggers that would be good for all kinds of Assassins as well as Poison Strike Necromancer.

 Added Half Freeze Duration / Cannot Be Frozen status to player cubes.

+Added improved drop highlights for applicable ethereal set items.

+Added details about crafting results to Infusion descriptions, but only in town.

+Made it so crafting recipes show on P Gems on all filter levels, but only in town.